fengyuanchen/cropperjs/README.md

 If so, a `crossOrigin` attribute will be added to the cloned image element, and a timestamp parameter will be added to the `src` attribute to reload the source image to avoid browser cache error.

 Adding a `crossOrigin` attribute to the image element will stop adding a timestamp to the image URL and stop reloading the image.
-But the request (XMLHttpRequest) to read the image data for orientation checking will require a timestamp to bust cache to avoid browser cache error.
+But the request (XMLHttpRequest) to read the image data for orientation checking will require a timestamp to bust the cache to avoid browser cache error.
 You can set the `checkOrientation` option to `false` to cancel this request.

 If the value of the image's `crossOrigin` attribute is `"use-credentials"`, then the `withCredentials` attribute will set to `true` when read the image data by XMLHttpRequest.